gofynd/fdk-client-golang/documentation/APPLICATION.md

-A product can exist in multiple sizes.
+A product can have multiple sizes.
 Use this API to fetch all the available sizes of a product.
-If successful, returns a ProductSize object in the response body as specified in `ProductSizes`

 *Success Response:*

-The ProductSize object.
-See example below or refer `ProductSizes` for details.
+Success.
+Returns a ProductSize object.
+Check the example shown below or refer `ProductSizes` for more details.

 Schema: `ProductSizes`